Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 If I had it to do over again, this is probably a port where I would have considered one of the ship’s excursions to maximize time, especially factoring in the tender process.

-After departing Koh Samui, we spent the next day and a half leisurely cruising through the South China Sea on our way to Singapore and enjoying a couple of fabulous sunsets at sea.
+After departing Koh Samui, we spend the next day and a half leisurely cruising through the South China Sea on our way to Singapore and enjoying a couple of fabulous sunsets at sea.

 Last stop, Singapore!

-After 14 wonderful nights at sea, we arrived in Singapore at sunrise on our final day.
+After 14 wonderful nights at sea, we arrive in Singapore at sunrise on our final day.

 Read More: Sunrise at Borobudur

 I was sure that after 2 weeks on a ship we would be anxious to get off and continue our trip on land but I was wrong!
-We were actually a little sad to leave and regretted not giving stronger consideration to booking the full 28-day cruise instead.
+We are actually a little sad to leave and regret not giving stronger consideration to booking the full 28-day cruise instead.

-We said our goodbyes to our fabulous cabin stewards who took amazing care of us during the voyage and made our way off the ship and into the heat and humidity of Singapore.
+We say our goodbyes to our fabulous cabin stewards who took amazing care of us during the voyage and make our way off the ship and into the heat and humidity of Singapore.

 Big thanks to Holland America and the crew of the Volendam for an incredible Asian journey.
 It was a superb experience and we’ve already found ourselves researching some of HAL’s other fascinating extended itineraries around the world.
 I wouldn’t be surprised if longer cruises became a regular addition to our future travels.